echemdb/website/doc/index.md

 A database can also be created from local files which have the same file structure.

-The content of [EchemDB Website](https://echemdb.github.io/) can be stored in a local database.
+The entries found on [EchemDB Website](https://echemdb.github.io/website) can be stored in a local database.

 ```python
 from echemdb.data.cv.database import Database